intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/features/document-management/view-update-document-properties.md

 Toolbar on `Document Properties` tab may contain following actions:

-- `checkout`
+- `Check Out`

-- `cancel checkout`
+- `Cancel Check Out`

-- `checkin`
+- `Check In`

-- `view content`.
+- `View Content`.
 This action opens document content in a new tab or downloads the document depending on it's content type.
     Action will be hidden if one of `open in office` actions is available for the document.

-- `download`
+- `Download`

 - `Open in Office 365` (open in browser).
 Action is only available for SharePoint Office documents and opens the document in Office 365.